-- □ Ensure that all required forms or reports are completed and submitted to your EOC organizational supervisor prior to your release and departure. - Be prepared to provide input to the EOC After-Action/Corrective Action Report. - Determine what follow-up to your assignment might be required before you leave. - Deactivate your position and close out logs when authorized by your EOC organizational supervisor. - Clean up area around you.
-Put away all office supplies and unused forms. - Leave contact information where you can be reached. - □ Sign out with your supervisor and on large EOC organization/sign-in sheet.
+- Ensure that all required forms or reports are completed and submitted to your EOC branch leader/section coordinator prior to your release and departure. - Complete the EOC Responder Post-Incident survey. - Determine what follow-up to your assignment might be required.

+- Deactivate your position and close out logs when authorized by your EOC branch leader/section coordinator. - Clean up area around you.
+Put away all office supplies and unused forms.
+Take all personal items from the EOC, even if you expect to return. - Leave contact where you can be reached. - □ Sign out with your supervisor and on large EOC organization/sign-in sheet if in person.
+If EOC is activated virtually, sign out of Veoci and complete deactivation checklist before logging off.